 The “Aka” variety is darker in colour than the Shiro one but remains mellow in flavor.
 Cultured differently than the Shiro miso, Aka is richer than Shiro.

 “Brown Rice” miso is very popular in the natural food industry and has a nutty but mellow flavor.

 Made from whole soybeans, brown rice, water, sea salt and koji (Aspergillus orizae), Genmai is a more recent creation, developed particularly for the foreign natural food market.

 “Barley” miso is dark in color but mellow in flavor.
-Made from whole soybeans, pearled barley, water, sea salt and koji (Aspergillus orizae), it was once the most common variety of miso in Japan.
-It is fermented in wood at natural temperatures for at least 18 months, and because it is made with a slightly higher proportion of barley to soybeans, develops a light sweetness, and is one of the more mellow varieties of substantially aged Barley Miso.
+Made from whole soybeans, pearled barley, water, sea salt and koji (Aspergillus orizae), it was once the most common variety in Japan.
+It is fermented in wood at natural temperatures for at least 18 months, and because it is made with a slightly higher proportion of barley to soybeans, it develops a light sweetness and is one of the more mellow varieties of substantially aged Barley.

 “Soybean” miso is made from soybeans, water, sea salt and a special koji (Aspergillus Hatcho), it is considered the top quality.
 It is darkand rich.

-This is the sweetest miso.
+This is the sweetest.
 It is a “Rice” miso made from whole soybeans, white rice, water, sea salt and koji (Aspergillus orizae), it is one of the most popular misos in Tokyo.